particle-iot/docs/src/content/reference/datasheets/tracker/tracker-one.md

 ![Tracker One](/assets/images/t-one.svg)

-The Tracker One is a ready-to-go Tracker SoM carrier board with optional weatherproof enclosure.
+The Tracker One is a ready-to-go Particle gateway device with a Tracker SoM carrier board and weatherproof enclosure.

 - **Ready to go** with IP67-rated enclosure.
 - **GNSS Antenna Onboard:** convenient high-gain GNSS antenna for easy access to GNSS signals.